 Infected people show symptoms similar to that of the flu, making it challenging to identify the disease in the infected person.

-It is unfortunate that the identification of the disease can be made only in the later stages of the infection.
+Unfortunately, the disease can be identified only in the later stages of the infection.

 However, now early detection is being done in airports, and testing is being made available slowly in the United States.

-Educational institutions all around the world are working very hard to protect the health and safety of students and staff while continuing with the educational mission.
+Educational institutions worldwide are working very hard to protect the health and safety of students and staff while continuing with the educational mission.

-Many schools and colleges have been temporarily shut down in order to prevent the spread of the virulent disease.
+Many schools and colleges have been temporarily shut down to prevent the spread of the virulent disease.

 Whether you’re looking to improve your skills to give you more options to survive a recession or for personal growth, Upskilled can help you take proactive steps to improve your skills can give you more options.

-It is indeed challenging to keep up with the tempo of the education being provided to students by faculty, however, focusing on the health of all individuals has become an essential step that cannot be ignored at this stage, where the virus has disseminated in about 114 countries.
+It is challenging to keep up with the tempo of the education being provided to students by faculty; however, focusing on the health of all individuals has become an essential step that cannot be ignored at this stage, where the virus has disseminated in about 114 countries.

-One must also keep in mind the technology access issues, which are a serious challenge in higher education as well, and which potentially put lower-income students and others who perhaps need more support at risk academically.
+One must also consider the technology access issues, which are a serious challenge in higher education and potentially put lower-income students and others who perhaps need more support at risk academically.

-The schools and universities are also known to be offering open Wi-Fi to students on campus, and other facilities to students accessing remote courses.
+The schools and universities also offer open Wi-Fi to students on campus and other facilities for students accessing remote courses.

 In China, a few schools are making their courses accessible over smartphones because students may be stuck at home without laptops or computers.